 9. Artists cannot expect to leave all of the struggle to others and just selfishly take the benefits when the change comes.
 That is no way to ensure respect for your art or for yourself.
 When artists (or Curators, or Arts Institutions, etc) keep ‘silent’ about these big concerns in their work, they are not simply ‘forgetting’ them - they are actively ignoring them.
 That signals complicity with the wrongdoing, the wrongdoers and the injustices which are endangering humanity and our only planet.

 10. The world’s governments and corporations are driven by the greed of the wealthy and privileged global minority.
 Their immense wealth and power is being used to coerce societies, communities, families and individuals, and to degrade our planet.
 These elite interests are closely served by some parts of the 'western' art world which are eager to align themselves with wealth, privilege, status and power.
 Members of these rich elites often try to 'buy' social or cultural approval by sponsoring the arts or buying art works.
-Some Artists, Curators, Galleries and Institutions are willing to overlook the role of these elites and keep any critique of these interests out of their work in the arts.
+Some Artists, Curators, Galleries and Institutions are keen to take this money.
+Too many of these 'gatekeepers' in the art world are willing to overlook the role of these elites and keep any serious critique of these elites out of their work in the arts.
 History will not judge them well.
 We repeat : Red Line Art Works is a home for Art and Artists who have the intelligence and wisdom to understand and critique the status quo, and the courage to make art with a conscience.